 There’s no doubt that Stephen King is the master of all things horror.
-With the release of the latest movie adaptation of his novel It now in theatres, we’re reminiscing on some horror novels we can’t get enough of – the perfect books for fans of Stephen King.
+With all the buzz around his latest adaptation The Outsider, we’re reminiscing on some horrific and thrilling novels we can’t get enough of – the perfect books for fans of Stephen King.

 Baby Teeth by Zoje Stage